top of page

 3 A third paper is currently in peer review with the journal Virtual Reality.

-Regarding my Superfriend Model for the evolution of bisexuality, I am:
+Regarding my Superfriend Model for the evolution of bisexuality:

-3 progressing nicely with the phylogenetic paper on bisexuality in animals making use of my Superfriend Model, and working with my co-writer, a talented phylogeneticist.
+4 I am progressing nicely with a primate phylogenetic paper on bisexuality in animals making use of my Superfriend Model, and working with my co-writer, a talented young phylogeneticist.

 DECEMBER 2023